ztyyLV/web-twain-docs/info/api/Addon_PDF.md

 There are four conversion modes

 - CM_RENDERALL (1): All the content in the target PDF file will be rasterized.
 - CM_IMAGEONLY (2): The PDF Rasterizer is turned off.
-This is the default mode.
 - CM_AUTO (3): The library automatically detect whether a file needs to be rasterized or not and then process the file accordingly.
 - CM_RENDERALLWITHANNOTATION (4): Support loading PDF file with annotation.